 Rates Among Student Groups.
-In 1998-99, dropout rates for African American and Hispanic students were nearly three times as high as that for White students (see Figure 8).
-As in previous years, males dropped out at a slightly higher rate than females (see Table H-2 in Appendix H).
-Students identified as economically disadvantaged had a dropout rate of 1.5 percent, compared to 1.6 percent for students not so identified.
-This is inconsistent with expectations that the dropout rate for economically disadvantaged students would be higher than the rate for other students.
-Under PEIMS, a student may be identified as economically disadvantaged if he or she is eligible for free or reduced-price lunch or for other public assistance.
-The percentage of students identified as economically disadvantaged declines steadily between the middle
+In 1999-00, dropout rates for African American and Hispanic students were well over twice as high as that for White students (see Figure 8).
+As in previous years, males dropped out at a slightly higher rate than females.
+Students identified as economically disadvantaged had a dropout rate of 1.3 percent, the same as that for students not so identified.

-Figure 8.
-Annual Dropout Rate, Grades 7-12, by Student Group, Texas Public Schools, 1998-99
+Annual Dropout Rate, Grades 7-12, by Student Group, Texas Public Schools, 1999-00